Duncan Lunan and Science Fiction

 Michael Cobley and Elsie Donald were among the original class members; Veronica Colin joined for the second term and later ran the group for several years.
 There was some disagreement about what the true start date was, but Barry Condon (aka Fergus Bannon) settled the matter by throwing a 21st anniversary party in October 2007.
 After 1986 the competition went on for five more years, followed each time by the writing class, and each year more of them joined the Circle – including Hal Duncan, Gary Gibson and Neil Williamson, who coordinates it now.
 What the individuals and the group have achieved is ultimately down to their own talents – I’m sure many of them would have made it on their own.
 The aim is to help one another to achieve commercial publication, and we’ve created an environment which enabled many of those talents to flower.
 It’s not everyone’s cup of tea – the established Glasgow writers that I’ve mentioned didn’t fancy it, or didn’t like it if they tried it – but when pretty well everyone who’s stuck with the group has achieved publication in one form or another, at least we’re not doing any harm to those who do enjoy it.
 There are always going to be more people wanting to write, so as long as they can find the GSFWC, the group can go on for ever.

 In the “Starfield” anthology the stars were the late Edwin Morgan and Naomi Mitchison, plus Alasdair Gray, all of whom supported the project from the outset.
 Then we had the established Scottish writers of SF - Chris Boyce, Donald Malcolm, Archie Roy, Angus McAllister and myself – and we had all the early judges and winners, plus runners-up from the first three years of the competition.
 The dustjacket was by Sydney Jordan, introduction by Angus MacVicar, and design and typesetting by Dog & Bone, Glasgow, which consisted of Chris Boyce, Angela Mullane, Donald Saunders - and Alasdair Gray, so the style was recognisable.
 The cover story was ‘The Rig’, which had been the first of Chris's to catch my attention in Impulse with a Keith Roberts cover; this time it was painted by Sydney Jordan, in two versions, and at the launch we made Chris a present of the first one.
-The book was dedicated to the late Steven Prosterman, who wanted to start an SF magazine to encourage Scottish writers, and that need has now been met for the first time since the 1950s by the quarterly magazine Shoreline of Infinity, who also plan to republish all the Scottish SF anthologies to date, starting with “Starfield” in paperback on August 31st, 2017.
+The book was dedicated to the late Steven Prosterman, who wanted to start an SF magazine to encourage Scottish writers, and that need has now been met by the quarterly magazine Shoreline of Infinity, who are also publishing books including The Elements of Time and Starfield, as above.

 Three of the stories that I wrote during the 1971 postal strike were published eventually, after revision.
 Two of them were time-travel stories, ‘The Day and the Hour’ and ‘In the Arctic, Out of Time’, which took 15 years and 18½ years respectively to get into print.
 Both then gained Nebula Award recommendations, justifying my faith in them.
 ‘With Time Comes Concord’ was another long-delayed story with Nebula recommendations, and I had in mind to collect them as time-travel by land, sea and air.
 Later I wrote ‘Carrying the Fire’, and in 2012 Gary Gibson collected all my time-travel stories to date as the kindle book “With Time Comes Concord and other stories”.
 The same year the Centre for Contemporary Arts in Glasgow commissioned me to write still another time-travel story (‘Galileo at the High Frontier’) and in September 2016 Shoreline of Infinity republished them all in paperback with my original title for the collection, “The Elements of Time”.
 Sydney Jordan had illustrated ‘With Time Comes Concord’ for Analog and he has now illustrated all the stories, as well as providing a colour cover based on ‘Riding the Fire’.